 This means mass adoption can make Zilliqa the most powerful blockchain on the planet.
 Of course, it’s unlikely one chain will rule them all.

 Can Zilliqa Fulfill Its Promises?

 Much of Zilliqa’s market value at this point is in its potential.
-A fully functional betanet hasn’t even launched yet.
-The network is still in testing as a dApp on Ethereum, and there’s a long road between now and a finished product with the bugs worked out.
+A fully functional betanet was barely launched in November 2018.
+The mainnet was released January 2019, and there’s a long road before all the bugs are worked out.

-Still, Zilliqa’s promise isn’t just vaporware – it’s already performing as promised on Ethereum.
+Still, Zilliqa’s promise isn’t just vaporware – it’s already performing as promised with its sharding technique.
 What’s hindering it right now is development, and it has an incubator for that, called BuildOnZIL.
 Several teams are hard at work on wallets, APIs, web extensions, smart contract libraries, servers, games, and more.
-These vital components will arm Zilliqa for the real battle against Ethereum laced with Plasma.
+These vital components will arm Zilliqa for the real battle against an Ethereum laced with Plasma.